Constantine IX Monomachos: Legal reform

-Immediately upon ascending to the throne in 1042, Constantine IX set about restoring the Church of the Holy Sepulchre in Jerusalem, which had been substantially destroyed in 1009 by Caliph al-Hakim bi-Amr Allah.
-Byzantine Emperor Romanos III had secured the right to undertake such a restoration in a treaty with al-Hakim's son al-Zahir, but it was Constantine who finally set the project in motion, funding the reconstruction of the Church and other Christian establishments in the Holy Land.
+The school operated in Mangana, at the Eastern tip of Constantinople, which was also the site of a monastery and church founded by the emperor.
+Constantine patronized the Church and monasteries more broadly, including the Nea Mone of Chios and the Church of the Holy Sepulchre in Jerusalem.
+This latter had been substantially destroyed in 1009 by Caliph al-Hakim bi-Amr Allah.
+Romanos III had secured the right to undertake such a restoration in a treaty with al-Hakim's son al-Zahir, but it was Constantine who finally set the project in motion, funding the reconstruction of the Church and other Christian establishments in the Holy Land.
+Constantine also provided the funds for the Hagia Sophia to celebrate the liturgy daily, rather than on Saturday and Sunday as had been customary.